From Joomla! Documentation

 Shortly after Joomla! came into the world, the Quality & Testing Working Group was created to test and evaluate major and minor releases for security, stability and performance issues.
 The team should organise, process and test reports and suggestions provided by the community in order to improve the code base between major and minor releases.

 The release of Joomla!
 1.5 Beta2 marked the transition from the Development Working Group leading the process to the Quality & Testing Working Group leading the development process.
 The focus thus had officially shifted from features to stability and security.
 Unfortunately, because of the long period of down time between the release of Joomla!
 1.0.12 and the change of lead to the Quality & Testing team for the Joomla!
 1.5 cycle, many of the Quality & Testing members had disappeared.
-The team was overburdened with the process, so finally in September 2007, the Quality & Testing Working Group was disbanded.
+The team was overburdened with the process.
+Finally in September 2007, the Quality & Testing Working Group was disbanded.

-To fill the gap, the first Pizza, Bugs and Fun event was organised, with Joomlers gathering in New York, San Francisco, Washington DC, Vancouver and Brussels in the beginning of December 2007.
+To fill the gap, the first Pizza, Bugs and Fun (PBF) event was organised, with Joomlers gathering in New York, San Francisco, Washington DC, Vancouver and Brussels in the beginning of December 2007.
 In three days around 100 commits were processed and 88 artifacts closed.